jval1972/DelphiDoom/readme.txt

 -------
 This is the recreation of the games Doom, Heretic, Hexen and Strife to the Delphi programming language.
 Features:
- -Multithreading 32 bit color software renderer -OpenGL support with md2 models and dynamic lightmaps -External hi-res textures
+ - Advanced 32 bit color software renderer
+ - OpenGL support with md2 models and dynamic lightmaps
- -MD2 models
- -Voxels
+ - External hi-res textures
+ - Voxels
- -mp3 & midi music
+ - mp3 & midi music
- -3d middle Floors
+ - 3d middle Floors (currently one per sector)
- -Slopes
+ - Slopes
- -Advanced script engine (PascalScript) to customize levels and actors -Custom actor definition (ACTORDEF lumps)
+ - Advanced script engine (PascalScript) to customize levels and actors
+ - Custom actor definition (ACTORDEF lumps)
+ - Console to set environment variables and executing commands
+ - Automap rotation and overlay
+ - Textured automap
+ - Support for up to 256 logical CPUs in software rendering mode
+ - WAV files inside wad
+ - Almost all BOOM features
+ - Limit removing engine
+ - Support v5 GL-Nodes
+ - Support for HI_START/HI_END namespace
+ - Long filename aliases inside WADs
+ - Uncapped framerate
+ - Chase camera
+ - Widescreen support
- -and more...
+ - and more...

 Editing examples can be downloaded at https://sourceforge.net/projects/delphidoom/files/Tools%2C%20maps%20and%20examples/